 Vaporetto – what does it mean for Venice?
 Description, how to use, routes, ticket prices in 2023.
-How to get to San Marco and Murano, San Giorgio Maggiore and Lido by vaporetto from Piazzale Roma and Santa Lucia station, the Tronchetto ferry terminal and the airport – in the overview of good Time to Trip.
+How to get to San Marco and Murano, San Giorgio Maggiore and Lido by vaporetto from Piazzale Roma and Santa Lucia station, Tronchetto ferry terminal and the airport – in the overview of good Time for Trip.

 There is an opinion that Venice is a small city, which should be traveled exclusively on foot.
 And on the Internet you can even find reviews with specific numbers advocating this course of action.

 It seems that from the station to the Rialto Bridge – one of the main attraction of Venice – you will have to walk no more than 20 minutes on foot.
 And from there – 10 more – to Piazza San Marco and the Doge’s Palace.

 In theory it looks acceptable, but in reality everything is more tiring.
 And therefore, if you did not initially set your sights on a walking tour of La Serenissima, we recommend not give up the opportunity to save strength.